-It is simply because Facebook wants to provide the best experience to its users and therefore will prioritise showing ads that are best suited for each placement.
-Therefore, if you’re planning to run an ad on both Feed and Story placements, we recommend uploading two separate creatives under the same ad (refer to image below).
+Facebook wants to provide the best experience to its users and will prioritise showing ads that are best suited for each placement.
+So if you’re planning to run an ad on both Feed and Story placements, we recommend uploading two separate creatives under the same ad (refer to image below).

-It often happens that you may have set up an ad set with auto placements (targeting all placements such as feeds, stories, audience network, etc) and you have uploaded one version of your ad creative.
-And based on placement reports you realize that you have great potential on story placements however it never seems to get enough budget.
+You may have set up an ad set with auto placements (targeting all placements such as feeds, stories, audience network, etc) and you have uploaded one version of your ad creative.
+Based on placement reports you realize that you have great potential on story placements however it never seems to get enough budget allocation.

-It is simply because Facebook wants to provide the best experience to its users and therefore will prioritize showing ads that are best suited for each placement, and your ads may not be the ones.
+This is because Facebook wants to provide the best experience to its users and therefore will prioritize showing ads that are best suited for each placement, and unfortunately, your ads may not be the ones.